sonofhypnos/dotfiles/README.md

 git clone --depth 1 --recurse-submodules -j8 git@github.com:sonofhypnos/dotfiles.git
 ```

 Once installed you need to run the `enable_services.sh` script with root to enable systemd services.
+Next you want to figure out how to get the home manager installed for the programs you installed through it (like ripgrep.
+Longterm you want to move as much as possible of your programs from apt to nix).

 ## miscellaneous/obscure
  - `Xcompose` Compose key file for the German [neo keyboard layout](https://neo-layout.org/).